Bagpipes and Drums at funerals.

 Why does a piper walkaway after a tune?
 Usually initiated at a last alarm service for an active fire service member or retiree, we do this based on the following analogy.

-A piper and the sound of the bagpipes helps to direct departed souls towards Heaven's Gates.
+piper and the sound of the bagpipes helps to direct departed souls towards Heaven's Gates.
 The walking away symbolizes the piper leading the departed to the Hereafter, yet stopping short of the Gate through which the piper cannot pass.

 How can you play a musical instrument such as the pipes and drums while feeling the burden or emotion of losing a friend and or colleague?